-Should a business card be printed one side or two sides?
+Should a business card be printed on one side or two sides?
 You can mount arguments for

 both, which generally run along the lines of: why waste the other side it won’t cost much

-more to print, if anything.
-The back of the card give you space to list all your services and
+more to print if anything.
+The back of the card gives you space to list all your services and

 products and is a selling space not to be wasted.
 On the other hand, once the card is put